robbibt/pyTMD/doc/source/background/Glossary.rst

         adjustments to the amplitudes and phases of harmonic constituents to allow for periodic modulations over the 18.6-year nodal period

     Nutation
-        short-period oscillations in the motion of the pole of rotation
+        short-period oscillations in the motion of the pole of rotation of a freely rotating body

     Obliquity
         angle between the equatorial and orbital planes